 Enable combined security information registration in Azure Active Directory

-To make sure you understand the functionality and effects before you enable the new experience, see the Combined security information registration concepts.
+To help you understand the functionality and effects of the new experience, see the Combined security information registration concepts.

 Conditional Access policies for combined registration

 To secure when and how users register for Azure AD Multi-Factor Authentication and self-service password reset, you can use user actions in Conditional Access policy.
 This functionality may be enabled in organizations that want users to register for Azure AD Multi-Factor Authentication and SSPR from a central location, such as a trusted network location during HR onboarding.

 This policy applies only when a user accesses a combined registration page.
 This policy doesn't enforce MFA enrollment when a user accesses other applications.

 You can create an MFA registration policy by using Azure Identity Protection - Configure MFA Policy.